create3000/x_ite/docs/_posts/components/DIS/TransmitterPdu.md

 ### SFBool [out] **isActive**
 {: #fields-isActive }

-Confirm whether there has been a recent network update.
+Have we received a network update recently?

 #### Warning